|Nutrition Facts (per serving)|

 Melt the chocolate candy melts in a small, deep bowl or heatproof cup in the microwave.
-Heat for about 1 minute on 50% power.
-Stir and continue for about 30 seconds on 50% power and stir.
+Heat for about 1 minute on 50 percent power.
+Stir and continue for about 30 seconds on 50 percent power and stir.
 If needed, continue in 10-second increments until smooth.

 Dip the end of one of the lollipop sticks into the melted chocolate and then insert that end about 1/2 inch into a cookie dough ball.
 Repeat with the remaining lollipop sticks and cookie dough balls.